 Height Of Tree

 What is the weather like where you live?
 Does it frost every winter?
-Is it so hot and dry in the summer that you don’t want to be outside?
+Is it so hot and dry in the summer you don’t want to be outside?
 Trees have needs just as humans do.
 Some will die if not in the proper climate.

 Research the tree you want before you decide on it.
 If it won’t survive in your area, find the trees that can thrive in your climate and pick one of those that are fast-growing shade trees.